iAmG-r00t/blog/_posts/ctf/2018-09-06-radare-adventures-level1-crackme.md

 ret                 ; return - end of program
 ~~~

 The program starts by pushing the base pointer `rbp` to the top of the stack, then makes the stack pointer the new base pointer.
-Proceeds to calling two functions **`sym.systemv`** and **`sym.systemo`** respectively, then move 0 to the accumulator register (**eax**), gets the base pointer from the top of the stack then performs a subroutine return (**ret**).
+Proceeds to call two functions **sym.systemv** and **sym.systemo**, then move 0 to the accumulator register (**eax**), get the base pointer from the top of the stack, and perform a subroutine return (**ret**).

 So we are going to focus on the two functions being called.

 {: .text-align-center}
 ### First function: systemv

-From the code below we can note the function's main purpose is to set the variables.
+From the code below, we can note the function's main purpose is to set the variables.

 ![image12](/assets/img/blog/2018-09-06/image13.png){: .centered}